Limitations on quantum key repeaters for all key correlated states: Relaxed bound on one-way private key repeaters

 Numerical intuition for justification of setting $\sigma=\frac{\id}{d^2}$ in the proof of Theorem~\ref{thm:first_bound} to upper bound $E_{max}$ for a random state is presented in Fig.~\ref{fig:numerical-intuition}.
 The top plot shows the smallest eigenvalue of $2^\lambda \sigma - \rho$ for a fixed random $\rho$ of order $d^2$ and $100$ randomly chosen $\sigma$ for dimensions $d=8, 16, 32$.
 As $d$ increases, the eigenvalues become positive for $\lambda \geq 2$.
 To drive the point on this intuition further, the bottom plot in Fig.~\ref{fig:numerical-intuition} shows a logarithmic plot of the absolute value of the maximum of these eigenvalues over 100 randomly chosen $\sigma$ and $\lambda=2$ as a function of dimension $d$.

-The bound given in Eq. (\ref{eq:first_bound}) is loose as it has a non-vanishing factor of $2$.
+The bound given in Eq. (\ref{eq:first_bound}) is loose as it has a non-vanishing factor of $1$.
 However, it is valid for any dimension of the shielding system of the state, and this factor is independent of the dimension.
-It implies that no matter how large is the shielding system of a key correlated state, generically, it brings in at most 2 bits of the repeated key above the (twice) one-way distillable entanglement.
+It implies that no matter how large is the shielding system of a key correlated state, generically, it brings in at most $1$ bits of the repeated key above the (twice) one-way distillable entanglement.

-It turns out, however, (see Corollary \ref{cor:tighter}) that there is a tighter bound, which can be obtained not from the upper bounding via relative entropy but squashed entanglement, \cite{Christandl2017,Tucci}.
+Besides that, there is an independent bound (see Corollary \ref{cor:tighter}), which can be obtained not from the upper bounding via relative entropy but squashed entanglement, \cite{Christandl2017,Tucci}.
 In the next section, we will show that the (half of) the {\it mutual information} of a random private state does not exceed the minimal value, which is key by more than $\frac{1}{4\ln 2}$.
 The bound will then follow from a trivial inequality $R^\rightarrow(\rho,\rho) \le R(\rho,\rho)\leq K_D(\rho)$ \cite{BCHW15}.